 There are many advantages and disadvantages of DBMS (Database Management System).
-Disadvantages of DBMS are explained as following below.
+The disadvantages of DBMS are explained below.

 1. Increased Cost:

 These are different types of costs: